-Throughout history, there have been times when various groups or communities have been subject to discrimination on the basis of caste, race, ethnicity etc. However, I’d say one sector has borne the burden for way too long.
-They constitute 50% of the world’s population and these people are women.
+Throughout history, there have been times when various groups or communities have been subject to discrimination based on caste, race, ethnicity etc. However, I’d say one sector has borne the burden for way too long.
+They constitute 50% of the world’s population and these people are females.

 The rear tire is thicker than the front tire, just like a male is physically stronger than a female (in general).
 The rear tire has a flatter structure when compared to the front one and provides sturdiness to the bike.
 The front tire plays the role of breaking and turning the bike to the left or right.
 Without either, the bike can’t run.
 If one tire is punctured the bike may run, but not too far.

 Similarly for a society to run smoothly both the males and the females should be considered equally important.